Stanford Research Development Office

 During each webinar, attendees will learn about the NSF Engines program model, including program goals, phases of Engine development, proposal and award requirements, and award types.

-Each NSF Engines roadshow is a regionally focused virtual event that includes an overview of the program, a panel discussion with leading innovation and technology ecosystem builders from across the country, and interactive breakout rooms to collaborate with others from your region.
+Each NSF Engines roadshow was a regionally focused virtual event that included an overview of the program, a panel discussion with leading innovation and technology ecosystem builders from across the country, and interactive breakout rooms to collaborate with others from the region.

 The roadshow for the region including California took place June 7, 2022 from 11 a.m. - 3 p.m.
 Pacific time.
 A recording of the panel discussion will be made available on the NSF TIP YouTube channel.
 RDO's notes from the northern California break out session are available upon request: email Stanford_RDO@stanford.edu.